git-commit — community git-commit, community, ide skills

 Ideal Agent Persona

-Capabilities Granted for git-commit MCP Server
+Capabilities Granted for git-commit

-Verifying change sets before commit
+Verifying change sets before committing

 !
 Prerequisites & Limits